utPLSQL/utPLSQL-v2-v3-migration/README.md

 /
 ```

-This will execute migration for all utPLSQL v2 packages that belong to suite `XYZ`.

-### Migrate single utPLSQL v2 packages
+- for a single utPLSQL v2 package
-Call:

 ```sql
 set serveroutput on
 begin